Business credit in 2026: how it works, when it makes sense and what to watch out for

 What is a business loan and what is its purpose?

 A business loan is a financial product designed exclusively for entrepreneurs.
-Its main purpose is to support the development of the business – it can be to finance day-to-day operations, purchase technology, expand into new markets or start a new project.
+Its main purpose is to support the development of the business – it may be to finance day-to-day operations, purchase technology, expand into new markets or launch a new project.
 It is offered both by traditional banks and by non-bank companies that are authorised to provide non-bank loans.

 Business loans are an essential financial tool for companies that need funds to expand, operate or overcome temporary financial difficulties.
 For example, a catering entrepreneur may use a loan to acquire modern kitchen equipment, while a manufacturing company invests in the purchase of machinery to increase production capacity.